Azure/azure-sql-database-samples/Ruby/Linux/README.md

 # Connect to SQL Database by using Ruby on Ubuntu Linux

-Ruby code sample that runs on an Ubuntu Linux client computer to connect to an Azure SQL Database database.
+[Ruby code sample] (sample_ruby_linux.rb) that runs on an Ubuntu Linux client computer to connect to an Azure SQL Database database.

 ## Install the required modules